MANAGING THE HUMAN RESOURCE

 risk often leads to problems that cause damage before they can be addressed.
 The problems, and resultant damage, may quickly grow beyond the ability to control them.

 This can be illustrated by considering a house fire.
 We have learned over the years that if a house fire can be detected early, in many instances it can be extinguished relatively easily.
 If the fire is growing too fast to enable it to be extinguished, at least people in the house can escape, saving injury and death.
-As a result of this knowledge, codes have been changed to require extensive use of fire and, in many cases, fire suppression systems in homes.
+As a result of this knowledge, codes have been changed to require extensive use of fire alarms and, in many cases, fire suppression systems in homes.

 Timely identification of business risks is just as important to the health and vitality of a business as timely detection of fire in a home.
 So managing risk starts with risk identification.